 When to Start?

-Even if you like to have plenty of time, there are times when you won't have control of this and will need to pull a party together in just a couple days.
-Like when your child's soccer team decides one week before the last game to have an end-of-season party.
-Or when your child's teacher doesn't get enough volunteers to help with a school party and asks you to pick up the slack.
-Check out our Easy Party tips for ideas on how to pull off a fun party without much time or effort.
+Even if you like to have plenty of time, there are times when you won’t have control of this and will need to pull a party together in just a couple days.
+Like when your child’s soccer team decides one week before the last game to have an end-of-season party.
+Or when your child’s teacher doesn’t get enough volunteers to help with a school party and asks you to pick up the slack.
+Check out our Easy Party Tips for ideas on how to pull off a fun party without much time or effort.

-Choosing a ThemeIf you're having a party to celebrate Halloween, Graduation, or a successful Soccer season, the theme is determined by the occasion.
-If the occasion is your child's birthday party, then you and your child are free to pick a theme that suits your child's interests and personality.
+If you’re having a party to celebrate Halloween, Graduation, or a successful Little League Baseball season, the theme is determined by the occasion.
+If the occasion is your child’s birthday party, then you and your child can pick a theme that suits your child’s interests and personality.

 When?

-You'll probably have better luck with a Saturday or Sunday party.
+One of the biggest factors in selecting a party date and time is determining when your child’s good friends can attend.
+It’s difficult, but not impossible, to have weekday parties during the school year due to after school activities, homework, and busy parents’ work schedules.
+You’ll probably have better luck with a Saturday or Sunday party.
 A Saturday party gives you Sunday to relax and recover.
 While a Sunday party gives you all day Saturday to prepare.
-Sunday parties are less likely to conflict with sports activities, but should start at noon or later to reduce conflicts with church activities.
+Sunday parties are less likely to conflict with sports activities, but should start after noon to reduce conflicts with church activities.

-When planning a party check the proposed date and time with "key" friends before committing to the party time (before preparing the invitations or making any reservations).
-It's better to select another date than to have your child be disappointed because his best friend can't attend.
+When planning a party, check the proposed date and time with key friends before committing to the party time – before preparing the invitations or making any reservations.
+It’s better to select another date than to have your child be disappointed because his best friend can’t attend.

 When the occasion is a child's birthday, it's nice to have some kind of celebration on the child's actual birthday.
 This can be a simple family celebration with cake after dinner followed by the opening of family presents.
 If your child's birthday is during the school year, ask the teacher if it's OK to bring special treats to school for the class on your child's birthday or the closest school day if your child's birthday falls on a weekend or holiday.